Table of Contents:

 Let everything that has breath praise the Lord.
 Praise the Lord.”

-e) Non-stop songs in church
+7. Non-stop worship songs in church.

 In many of the less formal church services, there can be solid blocks of songs.